Shrimp, Crab, Shellfish & Bait Minnows

-A Georgia Fishing license is required to recreationally fish for any seafood, whether for personal consumption or bait.
-The sale of recreationally harvested seafood or bait is prohibited.
+A Georgia fishing license is required to recreationally fish for any seafood, whether for personal consumption or bait.
+It is illegal to sell any seafood or bait harvested with a recreational license!

 It is unlawful for any person to sell or otherwise dispose of, for human consumption, any shrimp taken as bait.

 It is unlawful to place, deposit, distribute, or scatter any bait of any kind in, on, or over any waters so as to lure, attract, or entice shrimp toward the bait or to cause shrimp to congregate in the area where bait is placed.
 It is illegal to knowingly fish for shrimp in baited waters.

 Unless otherwise designated, there is no closed season for the harvest of bait shrimp, regardless of the approved gear used.
 The season for the recreational harvest of food shrimp is the same as that established for commercial shrimping.
 The Commissioner of DNR may open the season from May 15 through the end of February; however, it is generally opened mid-June through mid-January.
 The opening and closing of the food shrimping season is announced via coastal media outlets, posted at marinas, and at

 Gear: Power-drawn trawl nets 10 feet or smaller may be used in saltwaters to harvest shrimp for bait.
 Information on the specific net dimensions for bait trawls is available from DNR offices in Brunswick.